 That Tescher & Spallina, Spallina, SLF, Pam, David, Adam and Ted have filed this lawsuit without proper notice to all of the potential beneficiaries of their US District Court lawsuit.
-Both SLF and Ted have conflicts of interest in acting in any legal capacities in the lawsuit, since Ted would be getting benefits directly to himself while acting as the “purported” Trustee of the missing Simon Trust and Pam would get benefits directly to her from the efforts of her husband’s SLF efforts if they are successful.
+Both SLF and Ted have conflicts of interest in acting in any legal capacities in the lawsuit, since Ted would be getting benefits directly to himself while acting as the “purported” Trustee of the missing Simon Trust and Pam would get benefits directly to her from the efforts of her husband’s law firm SLF’s efforts if they are successful.
 Neither Ted nor Pam would gain any benefits of the Policy without their attempted scheme.
-If the Policy benefits were paid to the estate due to the missing beneficiary and tendered to this Probate Court, the benefits would be paid to either three of five of Simon and Shirley’s children (Eliot Bernstein, Jill “Bernstein” Iantoni and Lisa “Bernstein” Friedstein) or to Simon and Shirley’s ten grandchildren in equal shares, the beneficiaries will be determined by this Court’s ruling on if the forged and fraudulent documents exhibited in the Petition stand or fail.
-In either scenario, NO benefits would go to Ted and Pam, only their adult children and only if the near deathbed forged and fraudulent documents created weeks before Simon passed prevail in this Court.
-It should be noted again that without the forged and fraudulent documents submitted to this Court, Tescher & Spallina, Spallina, Tescher and Ted would have NO legal capacities to act as Personal Representatives or otherwise over any estate assets and Ted and Pam and their children would be wholly excluded from the estates of Simon and Shirley.
-The legal course in the event of a missing beneficiary(ies) appears to be that the death benefits of the Policy would flow to this Court as part of the probate estate to be divided amongst the estate beneficiaries.
+If the Policy benefits were paid to the Estate due to the missing/suppressed named Beneficiary, the Simon Trust and then tendered to this Probate Court, the benefits would be paid to either three of five of Simon and Shirley’s children (Eliot Bernstein, Jill “Bernstein” Iantoni and Lisa “Bernstein” Friedstein) or to Simon and Shirley’s ten grandchildren in equal shares, the Beneficiaries will be determined by this Court’s ruling on if the Forged and Fraudulent documents exhibited in the Petition stand or fail.
+In either scenario, NO benefits would go to Ted and Pam, only their adult children and only if the near deathbed Forged and Fraudulent documents created weeks before Simon passed prevail in this Court.
+It should be noted again that without the Forged and Fraudulent documents submitted to this Court, Tescher & Spallina, Spallina, Tescher and Ted would have NO legal capacities to act as Personal Representatives or otherwise over any estate assets and Ted and Pam and their children would be wholly excluded from the estates of Simon and Shirley.
+The legal course in the event of a missing Beneficiary(ies) appears to be that the death benefits of the Policy would flow to this Court as part of the probate estate to be divided amongst the estate Beneficiaries.

-That the problem created is that the Simon Trust that is claimed to be lost by Tescher & Spallina, Spallina, Ted, Pam and David, is the plaintiff in the US District Court lawsuit and where it seems impossible that the plaintiff suing the carrier could be a missing trust, as apparently there is no such Simon Trust existing as they claim.
+That the problem created is that the Simon Trust that is claimed to be lost by Tescher & Spallina, Spallina, Ted, Pam and David, is now the plaintiff in the US District Court lawsuit and where it seems impossible that the plaintiff suing the carrier could be a missing/suppressed Simon Trust, as apparently there is no such Simon Trust existing, as they themselves claim.
 Since the Simon Trust is lost/suppressed, Ted in his unfounded suit claims to be Trustee of the lost/suppressed Simon Trust based on his self-professed claim that he recalls seeing it once upon a time and remembers he was the Trustee.
-Petitioner claims since Pam, Ted and David were involved in the creation, implementation and control of the Simon Trust at various times, they have chosen to suppress the documents and thereby hide the true and proper beneficiaries from the insurance carriers and beneficiaries since allegedly they were wholly excluded from the policy, as they were wholly excluded from any interests in the estates of Simon and Shirley.
+Petitioner claims since Pam, Ted and David were involved in the creation, implementation and control of the Simon Trust at various times, in capacities with Fiduciary Responsibilities and Liabilities, they have chosen instead to suppress the documents and thereby hide the true and proper Beneficiaries from the insurance carriers and the Beneficiaries since allegedly they were wholly excluded from the policy, as they were wholly excluded from any interests in the estates of Simon and Shirley.